raphaelm/django-scopes/README.md

             super().validate_unique(*args, **kwargs)
 ```

+## Security

+If you discover a security issue, please contact us at security@pretix.eu and see our [Responsible Disclosure Policy](https://docs.pretix.eu/trust/security/disclosure/) further information.

 ## Further reading

 If you'd like to read more about the practical use of django-scopes, there is a [blog